PakizeBozkurt/practising-test/README.md

 # AAA - Arrange, Act, Assert

 - Arrange: Define the testing environment & values

+- Act: Run the actual code / function that should be tested
 ## Feel free to contribute, feature and bug reports.

 ### Happy testing!